Whales and Dolphins in Auckland to Look Out For

 Scientific name: Delphinus delphis

-4. Sei whale
+4. Sei Whale

 Known for its speed, the Sei whale can reach up to 50km per hour!
-That’s faster than many small sailboats and pretty impressive for a 15-metre (on average) creature.
+That’s faster than many small sailboats and pretty impressive for a 15-metre (49-foot) creature.
 The Sei whale leaves the Hauraki Gulf for the cold arctic waters where food is plentiful.
 Then they come back to the warmer New Zealand waters to raise their calves.

 Scientific name: Balaenoptera borealis